Skip to main content Accessibility information

 Research

 This doctoral work was supported by a University of Plymouth PhD scholarship and involved collaboration with University Hospitals Plymouth NHS Trust and Carl Zeiss Meditec AG.
-The project reflects my wider interest in interdisciplinary, clinically relevant research that connects rehabilitation, ophthalmology, movement analysis and patient-centred outcomes.
+The project reflects her wider interest in interdisciplinary, clinically relevant research that connects rehabilitation, ophthalmology, movement analysis and patient-centred outcomes.

 Publications